AlfrescoArchive/rgauss-devcon-2018/README.md

 See [alfresco-dbp-deployment](https://github.com/Alfresco/alfresco-dbp-deployment)

-## 2. Create Tagging User

-At the moment the example requires a user with the same username and password in both ACS and APS.

-## 3. Alfresco Event Gateway PoC
+## 2. Alfresco Event Gateway PoC

 See [alfresco-event-gateway-poc-deployment](alfresco-event-gateway-poc-depoyment)

-## 4. Tika / TensorFlow Docker Image
+## 3. Tika / TensorFlow Docker Image

 See [Tika / TensorFlow](rgauss-devcon-2018-backend-service)

+## 4. Create Tagging User

+At the moment the example requires a user with the same username and password in both ACS and APS.

 ## 5. Import APS Process

 See [rgauss-devcon-2018-process](rgauss-devcon-2018-process)

-## 5. Backend Service
+## 6. Backend Service

 See [rgauss-devcon-2018-backend-service-deployment](rgauss-devcon-2018-backend-service-deployment)

-## 6. UI
+## 7. UI

 See [rgauss-devcon-2018-ui-deployment](rgauss-devcon-2018-ui-deployment)

-TODO: Helm chart
+TODO: Parent Helm chart